PinkDiamond1/action-reaction/README.md

 ### NFT Creation

 An important use case is minting sequential NFTs in a DAO-like setting.
 In this situation, each member has a singular action token.
 The action token acts like a n-out-of-m multisig between all DAO members.
-The DAO has a hot wallet representitive that all the members delegate their action tokens too.
-The representitive will mint an NFT using a sequential NFT generator, modified for action tokens and vote representation.
+The DAO has a hot wallet representative that all the members delegate their action tokens too.
+The representative will mint an NFT using a sequential NFT generator, modified for action tokens and vote representation.

 This example will facilitate the act of petitioning a DAO for a true NFT.
 A group who gets this NFT or uses the NFT may say that the community of the DAO collectively came together to mint this unique NFT.
 This type of behavior in the Cardano ecosystem is beneficial for smart contract developers.
 It is very typical to use an NFT to start a contract.
 If dApps required that the starting token be minted in a decentralized manner then an option would be to use an action-reaction system for that minting.

 ### Group Voting

 An action-reaction system allows a token to be used in combination with known wallets to build a collection of contracts for voting.
-For example, a simple binary choice can be achieved with one representitive being yes and another being no, or zero and one or true/false, etc. If one representitive obtains enough action tokens then the vote passes else it will continue until the vote ends and the larger holder wins.
+For example, a simple binary choice can be achieved with one representative being yes and another being no, or zero and one or true/false, etc. If one representative obtains enough action tokens then the vote passes else it will continue until the vote ends and the larger holder wins.
 The winner wins by submitting a transaction that updates the datum into a new state.

 ### Micro-DAOs